TheBIGduke/OctoV/README.md

     ```

 2. **Set up a Local Server (Recommended):**
-   For the best experience and to avoid potential browser security restrictions, serve the `OctoV.html` file from a local web server.
+   For the best experience and to avoid browser security restrictions, serve the `OctoV.html` file from a local web server.
 The Live Server extension for VS Code is an excellent option.

-   Alternatively, you can use Python's built-in server:
+   Or use Python's built-in server:
     ```bash
-    # For Python 3.x
     python -m http.server
     ```